GeoTecINIT/awarns-framework/packages/phone-sensors/README.md

 ## Usage

 After installing this plugin, you'll have access to two task groups with two tasks each to start and stop the data collection process.
-The main difference between both tasks groups is the implementation of the underlying service that being used for the data collection.
+The main difference between both tasks groups is the implementation of the underlying service that is being used for the data collection.
 One group uses a standard data collection service, but the other one uses a special service that syncs the system clock with an NTP server to label the collected data with the most accurate timestamp.
 The collected data from the sensors, will be a [TriAxial](#triaxial) record, described below.